Skip to content

 • Various in-app settings (e.g., whether certain tutorials or tooltips have been completed)

-To power features like Trigger Finder, Safe Foods, Progress insights, and Doctor Reports, we collect and generate:
+To power features like Trigger Finder, Friendly Foods, Progress insights, and Doctor Reports, we collect and generate:

 • Aggregated meal and symptom history relevant to each analysis run

-• AI insight run metadata (date/time run, type of insight, status)
+• Insight run metadata (date/time run, type of insight, status)

-• AI-generated analysis results and summary texts (e.g., possible trigger foods, likely safe foods, trends)
+• Analysis results and summary texts (e.g., possible trigger foods, likely friendly foods, trends)

 • Embeddings and traits derived from your data (for example, vectors representing meals or symptoms, and trait labels such as “dairy”, “gluten”, “fried”, “ultra_processed”)